DanRektLOL/VCS-Redone/README.md

 You will need to provide your own (US) GTA VCS ROM and PS2 firmware dumped from a PS2.

 Step 1.
-Download and setup [PCSX2F](https://github.com/ASI-Factory/PCSX2-Fork-With-Plugins/releases/download/latest/PCSX2Fork-Windows-x64-Clang-SSE4.zip) and drop your ROM into the Games folder.
-(I wont delve into how to set it up, you should be able to find guides on the internet, its the same as setting up normal PCSX2) Choose portable mode when it asks you.
+Download V 1.0.2

 Step 2.
-Drag'n drop the contents of VCS-Redone.zip into there
+Drag n drop your ROM iso in Games folder

 Step 3.
 For 1st time setup, you will have to launch pcsx2-qtx64-clang.exe and go to settings>controllers>controller port 1>Automatic mapping and click on your controller.
                                   (For KB support go to Hotkeys and make sure all of them are unbound by right clicking them.)